oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 be represented in the response as deleted entities annotated with the term `Core.DataModificationException` with a `failedOperation` value of `insert`.
-- Failed updates within the request SHOULD be annotated in the response with the term `Core.DataModificationException` with a `failedOperation` value of `update`.
+- Failed updates within the request MUST be annotated in the response with the term `Core.DataModificationException` with a `failedOperation` value of `update`.
+If the update fails due to an unmatched ETag, the `responseCode` MUST be present with a value of `412`.
 - Failed added links within the request
 MUST represented in the response as deleted links annotated with the term `Core.DataModificationException` with a `failedOperation` value of